-Since the turn of the century, the amount paid per gram or ounce of gold has increased year on year.
+Since the turn of the century, the amount paid per gram or ounce of gold has inreased dramatically.
 This has meant that those wanting to get the best prices for their gold have continued to do well.

-In 2012 the gold price reached another all time high.
-It is unknown whether the price of gold will continue to increase at this rate so to make sure you get the best prices for your gold you should look to cash in sooner rather than later.
+2016 has seen a strong growth in gold prices campared to last year, but it is unknown whether the price of gold will continue to increase, so to make sure you get the best prices for your gold you should look to cash in sooner rather than later.

 Gold prices fluctuate regularly depending on the economy.
 However did you know that other factors can also bring the price of gold either to a soaring high or a big drop?

 Gold prices are often high when things are uncertain politically or financially.
 With the uncertainty around the US election, investors are looking at gold as excellent protection against inflation as its value is less sporadic than that of mainstream currency.
 This increased emand has been pushing the price up.

 Gold prices can be checked any time of the day and are fixed twice daily in London.
 The latest figures can be found at www.goldfixing.com.

 War or political unrest: Gold reached a peak price of $850 in 1980 when the Soviet Union invaded Afghanistan.
 Want to avoid being broke in the event of something like the Wall Street Crash?
 Buy gold and keep it very safe.
 Because the price of gold has always been high (even though fluctuating) many financial giants built up their fortunes investing in it, and why not.